by R.J. Jacob

 “If there is any universal virtue in men, it is the fighting virtues.” -Jack Donovan

-This book could not have come at a better time.
-Jack Donovan’s The Way of Men is a spear through the side of the one world therapeutic tribe.
-Donovan incorporates his theory of masculinity into a Nietzschean critique of modernity that unveils human nature and screams WAR! in the face of feminists and professional utopians.
+Jack Donovan’s The Way of Men is a real spear through the side of the one world therapeutic tribe.
+Jack incorporates his theory of masculinity into a Nietzschean critique of modernity that unveils human nature and goes to town on feminists and professional utopians.

 Donovan explores the origins of masculinity by looking at the human EEA.
 Different species must evolve different mechanisms in response to the imposed conditions.
 Donovan describes human males as a party gang species organized into male dominated gangs whose members compete and cooperate for status, women, and the greater good of the gang.
 The earliest male humans, comprising the genus Homo, needed the warm smell of the gang to survive, to position themselves in, to ground themselves in.
 For Donovan, the first male “virtues” emerged during man’s hard gang hunter way of life.
 Donovan identifies four core tactical gang virtues of “primal gang morality” — Strength, Courage, Mastery, and Honor.
 However, the four gang virtues do not form a highest moral imperative.
 These are the basic attributes men must exhibit in order to survive and go on to create a set of higher virtues specific to men.
 But when the higher virtues are established, primal gang morality still lies beneath.